PaulStapel/PaulStapel.github.io/content/Recipes/matcha-cookie.md

 - 100 grams of white chocolate

 ## Baking plan
-- Start by preheating an oven to 180 degrees Celcius.
-- Next, brown your butter on medium heat.
+- Take some butter and brown it on medium heat.
+(Heat it up until the milk solids give the butter a brown color)
 - While your butter is browning, mix your flour, cornstarch, baking powder, salt and matcha until combined.
 - In another bowl, mix your sugars (and honey).
 - Add brown butter to your sugar, and mix for a little.
 Add your vanilla extract and eggs.
 - Mix in your dry ingredients and stir until it forms a smooth paste.
 This may take some muscle.
 Alternatively, you may use a mixer.
 - Cut up some chunks of white chocolate and mix them into your dough.
 - Put your bowl in the fridge for about an hour, until it has chilled completely.
+- When you want to bake your cookies, start by preheating the oven to 180 degrees Celcius.
 - Make scoops from your dough and place them on a baking tray lined with parchement paper.
 Give them some space, as they will spread out in the oven.
 - Put your cookies in the oven for about 12 minutes.
 Let them cool a little before eating, as they will be very soft when they leave your oven.